Blowpipe hunting with Orang Asli people in Malaysia

 Walking in the rainforest

-The rainforest we were walking in was steep in certain places and consisted of wet clay, only covered by a very thin layer of leaves.
+The rainforest we were walking in was steep in certain places, consisting of wet clay, only covered by a very thin layer of leaves.

 My beloved barefoot shoes were useless in these conditions, as they provided no grip on this soil.
 Therefore, I did what the locals did: I went barefoot.